Xârâcùù: Documentation

-Phonology and spelling
+Phonology

 Phonology

 The language has twenty-seven consonant phonemes, ten oral vowels, seven nasal vowels and seventeen corresponding long vowels.
 Current research has shown that there are numerous phonemic contrasts, which leaves little room for allophonic variation.
 Xârâcùù has 27 consonants, some of which are nasalized plosives that are quite typical of Oceanic languages. //l// is only found in loanwords.